divad4686/divad4686.github.io/_posts/2018-11-01-microservices.md

 If you are using Azure SQL [there are options](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-sync-data) to extract data out of it, but this could imply a tight vendor lock-in.

 If you are using kafka, there is also [confluent](https://www.confluent.io/).
-They provide connectors to extract data out of a database to kafka, usually by streaming the event log of the engine to kafka, and also to unload data from kafka to another system.
+They provide connectors to extract data out of a database to kafka, usually by streaming the engine event log.
+There are also to unload data from kafka to another system.
 The main drawback of this solutions is that building and maintaining a kafka cluster can be hard and quite expensive in resources.
 Some of the connectors are also on early development stage, and they may not be reliable in a production environment.

 A very similar option to confluent is [debezium](https://debezium.io/), an open source project from redhat, also consisting on connectors from the database transaction log to kafka.

 ### The outbox pattern
 [This](https://docs.particular.net/nservicebus/outbox/) is a [pattern](http://gistlabs.com/2014/05/the-outbox/) we are using in my current project.
-The idea is to have an outbox table in your DB where you will store the events you want to publish in the same DB transaction where you are storing your actual data, giving a much better guarantee of keeping data consistency, compared to publishing the event from code.
+The idea is to have an outbox table in your DB to store the events you want to publish.
+This table is updated in the same transaction where the actual data is being stored, giving a much better guarantee of keeping data consistency, compared to publishing the event from code.

 ![](https://drive.google.com/uc?export=view&id=1Rt8TvbHOoNIDDVn1Sl42TYRQuE4zrCIa)